Breitbart News: Accuracy and ideology

 Breitbart News is a far-right American news, opinion, and commentary website.
 Some news outlets describe it as a conservative news outlet or as part of the alt-right.
 One of the site's objectives is to court millennial conservatives.
-Its consistently conservative editorial positions overlap with the ideological positions of radical right-wing populist parties in Europe.
 It supported Donald Trump's 2016 presidential campaign, and political scientist Matthew Goodwin described Breitbart News as being "ultra-conservative" in orientation.
 Breitbart News publishes articles that critique feminism, Islam, and immigration.
+The site has also been associated with the counter-jihad movement, having employed anti-Muslim writers such as Pamela Geller, Frank Gaffney and Robert Spencer.

 In August 2017, Joel Pollak, the senior editor-at-large for Breitbart News, described the "mission" of Breitbart News in this way: "#WAR has been our motto since the days of Andrew Breitbart, and we use it whenever we go to war against our three main targets, which are, in order: Hollywood and the mainstream media, number one; the Democratic Party and the institutional left, number two; and the Republican establishment in Washington, number three."

 Breitbart News has published a number of falsehoods and conspiracy theories, as well as intentionally misleading stories, including a story that the Obama administration had supported ISIS during insurgency against the Syrian regime.
 It has sometimes published these misleading stories as part of an intentional strategy to manipulate media narratives via disinformation.
 In July 2010, Shirley Sherrod was fired from her appointed position as Georgia State Director of Rural Development for the United States Department of Agriculture.
 Her firing was largely in response to coverage in Breitbart News of video excerpts from her address to an event of the National Association for the Advancement of Colored People (NAACP) in March 2010, though it was later picked up by Fox News.
 Both NAACP and White House officials apologized for their statements after a longer version of her address was reviewed.

 In April 2016, Stephen Piggott wrote in a Southern Poverty Law Center blog that the "outlet has undergone a noticeable shift toward embracing ideas on the extremist fringe of the conservative right" and was using "racist", "anti-Muslim" and "anti-immigrant ideas".
 Piggott wrote that the website was openly promoting, and had become associated with, the beliefs of the alt-right.
 Breitbart News has published material that has been called misogynist, xenophobic, and racist.
 The owners of Breitbart News deny their website has any connection to the alt-right.